raveencaldera/raveencaldera/README.md

-### Hi there 👋
+### Hello 👋

-- 💼 A freelancer
+- 💼 A Software Engineer
-- 🔭 I’m currently working on Gaining knowledge in wide area of Software Development
+- 🔭 Currently working on data visualization
-- 🌱 I’m currently learning Software Engineering
+- 🌱 Have great experience in C#
-- 👯 Open for open source projects
+- 👯 Open for any projects
 - 💬 Ask me about ...
-- 📫 How to contact me - You can email me at raveencaldera@gmail.com
+- 📫 Reach me through raveencaldera@gmail.com

 <!--  **raveencaldera/raveencaldera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->